RiceRiceBaby/ADOCRUD/README.md

 QueryItems executes the select statement you pass in, grabs the results of the query and automatically maps it the C# object(s) and returns that/those object.
 The QueryItems function by default returns a list of objects, but you can limit it to a single object by using the "First()" or "FirstOrDefault()" method.
 Notice that to keep the query parameterized, you pass the parameters in the 2nd argument as a single object.
 To pass in extra parameters, you just add in comma separated values (i.e new { Id = productId, name = "Basketball", price = 11.99 })<br />

 ###<b>Limitations I've discovered:</b><br />
 \#1.
 Nested connections not allowed - <i>automatic management of open and closing of connections via using statements (connection opens in constructor, closes on dispose) prevents you from opening a connection within a connection.
 If enough people request that they want to manage their own connections, I will take out the automatic management of opening and closing connections.
 For now I will keep it in as I think this is very useful.
-For those of you who don't understand what I am saying, the code sample below is what I mean of something that won't work:<i>
+For those of you who don't understand what I am saying, the code sample below is what I mean of something that won't work:</i>
 ```cs
 public Product GetProductById(int productId)
 {